-9 Habits That Are Killing Your Teeth | WTOP News
+9 habits that are killing your teeth | WTOP News

 Thumb sucking

 Thumb sucking is considered a normal habit in kids until about age three.
-After that time, this soothing habit can lead to permanant changes in the teeth and jaw, Price says.
+After that time, this soothing habit can lead to permanent changes in the teeth and jaw, Price says.

 This includes the teeth protruding too far forward on the top or causing an open bite where the teeth don’t meet.
 It also can contribute to a high arched palate — the palate is the roof of the mouth — leading to potential speech issues.
 Thumb sucking also can introduce germs into the mouth.